MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/index.md

 ---
-title: Partner Center for Windows hardware
+title: Partner Center for Windows Hardware
-description: Getting started with the hardware submission process ms.topic: article ms.date: 09/05/2024
+description: This article describes how to get started with the hardware submission process by using the Partner Center for Windows Hardware. ms.topic: article ms.date: 09/05/2024
 ---

-# Partner Center for Windows hardware
+# Partner Center for Windows Hardware

+This article describes how to get started with the hardware submission process by using the Partner Center for Windows Hardware.
+We take you through each step of the process, from getting an extended validation (EV), to registration, and finally, to driver publication and certification.

 With the Windows Hardware Compatibility Program you can design, create, and test your hardware and drivers before you submit the final version through the Partner Center hardware dashboard for certification.
 By certifying your hardware device, system, and drivers for Windows, you gain the support of Microsoft marketing resources in the form of compatibility and reliability listings, logo artwork, and promotional partnerships.

-This article describes how to get started with the hardware submission process.
-We take you through each step of the process, from getting an extended validation (EV), to registration, and finally, to driver publication and certification.

 ## Step 1: Get an EV code signing certificate

 Your Hardware Dev Center dashboard account must have at least one extended validation (EV) certificate associated with it to submit binaries for attestation signing or to submit binaries for Windows Hardware Lab Kit (HLK) certification.
-To learn how to get an EV certificate, see [EV certificate signed drivers](code-signing-reqs.md#ev-certificate-signed-drivers)
+To learn how to get an EV certificate, see [EV certificate signed drivers](code-signing-reqs.md#ev-certificate-signed-drivers).

 ## Step 2: Register for the Hardware Developer Program